Staff and Contact Information

 Marianne is an accountant who has primary responsibility for all office administration, including budgeting, financial record keeping and database management.
 She earned her accounting degree from the Philadelphia College of Textiles and Science, and served as an auditor for a public accounting firm in Trenton.
 Email Marianne (mariannejannnjfutureorg) or reach by phone at 609-393-0008 ext.
 101.

 As managing director, Teri focuses on public policy analysis and development of smart growth initiatives at the community level, especially redevelopment issues.
 She holds a master’s degree in City and Regional Planning from the Bloustein School of Planning and Public Policy at Rutgers University.
 Teri is the author of a case study on the Merrill Lynch development in Hopewell and the creator of the Smart Growth Scorecard.
 Her career experience includes serving as project coordinator with the City of New Brunswick Department of Planning, Community and Economic Development.
 Email Teri (tjovernjfutureorg) or reach by phone at 609-393-0008 ext.
 113.

-As local recovery planning manager, David is responsible for outreach and assistance to municipalities responding to the effects of Superstorm Sandy.
+As a recovery planning manager, David is responsible for outreach and assistance to municipalities responding to the effects of Superstorm Sandy.
 He is a licensed professional planner with over 25 years of land use and environmental planning experience.
 He has worked as a planning consultant and held positions in local, county, and state planning agencies in New Jersey, Massachusetts, New York, Pennsylvania, and Florida.
 David’s work has included master planning; community design; neighborhood planning; downtown redevelopment planning; economic development; and natural resource protection and open space/recreation planning.
 He has extensive experience in project management and facilitation, specializing in citizen participation, community interaction and project negotiation.
 Email David (dkutnernjfutureorg) or reach by phone at 609-393-0008 ext.
 105.